bhumi46/data-archive/data-archive/archive-jobs/README.md

 *operation_type in table_info.json:

 - Delete: Delete records from the source table.
-- Archive and Delete: Archive records to an archive table and then delete them from the source table.
+- Archive_Delete: Archive records to an archive table and then delete them from the source table.
 - None: Skip archival for the specified table.
 Ensure to review and customize the tables_info in the script to match your database structure and archiving requirements.